Phase Transitions of the Maximum Likelihood Estimates in the $p$-Spin Curie-Weiss Model

 Figure \ref{figure:ordering1} and Figure \ref{figure:ordering2} illustrates this decomposition of the parameter space for $p=4$ and $p=5$, respectively.

 \begin{remark} Note that \eqref{eq:parameter_space} provides a complete characterization of the parameter space for $p\geq 3$.
 As mentioned before, in the well-studied case of $p=2$, the situation is relatively simpler \cite{dm_gibbs_notes,ellis_book}.
 In this case, $H_{\beta, h, p}$ can have at most two global maximizers, that is, it has no strongly critical points, hence, $\cC_2=\cC_2^+$.
 In fact, it follows from \cite{ellis_book} that the set of points $(\beta, h)$ with exactly two global maximizers $\cC_2^+$ is the open half-line $(0.5, \infty)\times \{0\}$.
 Moreover, there is a single 2-special point $(0.5, 0)$ (where there the function $H$ has a unique maximum, but the double derivative is zero), and all the remaining points $\Theta \backslash [0.5, \infty)$ are 2-regular.
-This shows that for $p=2$ there is no point in $\Theta$ with $h \ne 0$ that is critical.
-In contrast, for $p \geq 3$ odd, the set of critical points is a continuous curve in $\Theta$ which intersects the line $h=0$ at a single point, and for $p \geq 4$ even, the set of critical points is a continuous curve in $\Theta$ which has two arms that intersect the line $h=0$ in the half-line $[\tilde \beta_p, \infty)$ (see Lemma \ref{derh33} for the precise statement and Figures \ref{figure:ordering1} and \ref{figure:ordering2} for an illustration.)
-Moreover, this curve has exactly one limit point (if $p \geq 3$ is odd) and exactly two limit points (if $p \geq 4$ is even) outside it, which is (are) precisely the $p$-special point(s). \end{remark}

-Having described the behavior of the function $H_{\beta, h, p}$, we can now state the limiting distribution of $\os$, which depends on whether the point $(\beta, h)$ is regular, critical, or special.
+This shows that for $p=2$ there is no point in $\Theta$ with $h \ne 0$ that is critical. \end{remark}